suryaratna999/Ml_2021/README.md

 Team Mates:

-D.Surya Ratnakara Naidu (Register No: 19PA5A0307)
+Dasari Surya Ratnakara Naidu (Register No: 19PA5A0307)

 Dasari Anusha(Register No:18PA1A0539)